AdityaKr015/Free-Resources-for-AI-ML/README.md

 - Free GPUs **{T4 x2 (30 GB VRAM) / P100 (16 GB VRAM)}**
 - 30 hours/week usage resets on Saturday
 - Long sessions **(~12 hours)**
-- The "Set and Forget" Method: Use "Save and Run All (Commit)".
+- Use "Save and Run All (Commit)".
 This let notebook run in background session on Kaggle's servers.
 You can turn off your laptop, lose internet, or even travel; the notebook will run for up to 12 hours and save your weights automatically.
 - System Specs:- **4 CPU cores, 29-30 GB RAM, 50-60 GB Disk Storage**

 **Best for:- Heavy training, long runs**